Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.03 Level 2 - Encryption and Hashing/README.md

 In the next lesson, we will explore how hackers can attempt to crack user passwords.

 For all of that and more, I will see you there.

+## Key Takeaways

+- Storing passwords in plain text is highly insecure and legally risky.
+- Encryption transforms data into ciphertext using a key, but symmetric encryption keys can be compromised.
+- The Caesar cipher is a simple, weak encryption method easily broken.
+- Hashing securely stores passwords without needing a key, making it nearly impossible to reverse-engineer the original password.